 Wilson and his family are part of the Garifuna community in Honduras.
 Today’s Garifuna descended from the survivors of a seventeenth-century shipwreck of slavery-bound Nigerians, many of whom were eventually exiled to the Honduran coast.
 They are the third largest minority group in Honduras, and they regularly face discrimination and exclusion from mainstream society.

 “There are many humiliations for being a Garifuna,” Wilson, now 16, shares.
 “Being the color I am is not simple because you have to put up with mockery and rejection.

-Despite the help he was receiving, Wilson still hung back in social settings, nervous to participate in additional activities.
+Despite the help he was receiving, Wilson still hung back in social settings, too nervous to participate in additional activities.
 “I was afraid I would be seen differently,” he says.
-One day Wilson made up his mind to go to the community center so he could become more involved in what the program had to offer.
+“But one day I made up my mind and went [to the Children International community center]” to become more involved in what the program had to offer.

 It was then that he began to, as he describes it, “unwrap.”
-He would observe others until he became confident enough to contribute himself.
-And he soon realized that no one cared about the color of his skin. “[Children International] looks at everyone the same,” he says gratefully.
+He would observe others until he became confident enough to contribute.
+And over time, he began to feel accepted and valued as a person. “[Children International] looks at everyone the same,” he says gratefully.

 Wilson joined the program when he was 3 years old.